Office of Residence Life

 On-campus housing, Firelands, and Union/Goldsmith rooms have electric locks that can be unlocked using the assigned student's Oberlin ID card or their Mobile-ID.

-Most Village houses have physical keys.
-Keys are available for pickup in the Residence Life Office.
+Most On-campus Houses and Apartments (formerly Village Housing) houses have physical keys.
+Keys are available for pickup in the Residence Life Office during business hours (Monday-Friday 8am - 5pm) and from Campus Safety outside of business hours.

 The Mobile ObieID Card is available to all enrolled students and current employees.
 Tap your iPhone, Apple Watch, Samsung Galaxy, or other eligible Android phones at readers across campus to conveniently access your ObieID.
 For more information, visit Mobile ObieID Card.

 For your protection, as well as the college's, you must complete the RCR (Room Condition Report) to check the condition of your room when you move in.
+The RCR will be listed an Inventory in the housing Portal.
 You must check each item listed on the RCR, as you are responsible for the condition of everything in your room.
-Review the RCR, which is available online through the housing portal, and note any discrepancies you see.
+Review the RCR, which is available online through the housing portal (again listed as Inventory), and note any discrepancies you see.
 Student and professional staff will check your space when you move out, and any changes in the condition of the space may result in charges to your student account.

 Students will receive additional information and instructions about completing the RCR at the beginning of the semester.